Skip to main content

 Secondary

-Many solvers prefer solving their puzzles on paper, or saving them as PDF.
-Our print customization options help you control the design of the following elements of the printed puzzles:
+Many solvers prefer solving puzzles on paper or saving them as PDF.
+Print customization options let you control the design of printed puzzles.

 Grid and title position